Jubatian/rrpge-spec/specs/kcall.rst

 updates the application state (0x070 - 0x07F, see "state.rst") according to
 the return.

-For more on the behavior and handling of input devices, see "inputdev.rst".
+For the layout of Device-specific flags and more on the behavior and handling of input devices, see "inputdev.rst".

 0x0411: Drop device